Your session has timed out

 Pro Tip: Save your great entry-level resume as a PDF, since those preserve their format.
 Just make sure the job offer doesn't prohibit PDF resumes.
 Some do.

-Want to try out other resume formats?
+Feel like trying out other resume formats?
 See the college/high school student resume template up top.
-Then see this guide: "3 Resume Formats: How to Choose the Best One [Examples]"
+Then see this guide: 3 Resume Formats: How to Choose the Best One [Examples]

 Meet Kate, the inexperienced job candidate.